Mentalii/Sentiment-Analysis/README.md

+## AI Agent with Sentiment Analysis and RAG

+This project implements an AI agent capable of interacting with users and leveraging two distinct tools to provide intelligent responses:

+1.  **Sentiment Classifier Tool**: This tool analyzes the sentiment of user input, classifying it as positive or negative.

+2.  **RAG (Retrieval Augmented Generation) Tool**: This tool enables the agent to retrieve relevant information from a provided `student_bio.txt` file.
+This allows the agent to answer questions based on a specific knowledge base.

+## Project Structure

+The project is organized into several services, each responsible for a specific functionality:

+-   **Agent Service**: The core AI agent that orchestrates interactions and tool usage.
+-   **RAG Service**: Provides the retrieval-augmented generation capabilities, using `student_bio.txt` as its knowledge base.
+-   **Sentiment Tool Service**: Offers sentiment analysis functionality.
+-   **Telegram Bot**: An interface to interact with the AI agent via Telegram.

 ## Running the Project with Docker

 This project is composed of four main services, each with its own Dockerfile and managed together via `docker-compose.yml`.
 The services are: